Skip to navigation Skip to content

 Carer activities

-Carers can participate in paid employment, self-employment, voluntary work, education or training activities, and still qualify for Carer Payment (CP) as long as the total time the carer is not providing constant care (including travel time) does not exceed 25 hours per week.
+Carers can participate in paid employment, self-employment or foreign employment and still qualify for Carer Payment (CP) as long as the total time the carer is not providing constant care (including travel time) does not exceed 100 hours in a 4-week period.
 Carers can work at home, provided they can still satisfy the care receiver's need for frequent personal care or constant supervision.

 Qualification for CP requires constant care on a daily basis for a medically qualified person.
-The Social Security Act precludes qualification where employment or training including travel time exceeds 25 hours per week.
+The Social Security Act precludes qualification where the carer is working more than 100 hours in a 4-week period.

 Wife Pension transfer to Carer Payment (CP) (XWP)